A Simple Framework Towards Vision-based Traffic Signal Control with Microscopic Simulation: Introduction

 In this work, we develop an open-source traffic simulation framework, TrafficDojo, for fast-prototyping and comparing TSC algorithms.
-Our TrafficDojo seamlessly integrates MetaDrive~\cite{li2022metadrive} and SUMO simulators into a unified simulation system where traffic is controlled by SUMO while MetaDrive serves as a rendering engine that provides multi-view camera output.
-Compared to CARLA, MetaDrive achieves a better trade-off between visual rendering quality and simulation efficiency.
+Our TrafficDojo seamlessly integrates MetaDrive~\cite{li2022metadrive} and SUMO simulators into a unified simulation system where traffic is controlled by SUMO while MetaDrive serves as a rendering engine that provides multi-view visual observations.
+Compared with CARLA~\cite{carla2018release080}, which achieves roughly 45~FPS with a single camera on low-quality settings in a moderately complex scene, MetaDrive provides a more favorable balance between rendering fidelity and simulation efficiency.
+Notably, MetaDrive can sustain up to 300~FPS on a standard PC while maintaining high-quality visuals and a lightweight footprint of only about 100~MB per instance~\cite{li2022metadrive}.
 Also, it is lightweight and can be easily parallelized.
-To facilitate the applicability of standard RL libraries, we follow the standard OpenAI Gym interface~\cite{brockman2016openai} and provide a TSC environment that enables capturing visual data from multi-modal sensors including RGB cameras, depth cameras, semantic cameras, and Lidars positioned anywhere in traffic scenarios.
-The system is programmed in Python and will be open-sourced, making it accessible for the community to contribute.
-In the experiment, We train and evaluate different TSC algorithms in both synthetic and real-world traffic scenarios.
-Our findings reveal that vision-based approaches exhibit competitive performance compared to feature-based methods, showcasing the promising feasibility of end-to-end learning and control for traffic lights.
+To facilitate the applicability of standard RL libraries, we follow the standard OpenAI Gym interface and provide a TSC environment that enables capturing visual data from RGB cameras.
+The system is programmed in Python and will be open-sourced.
 In summary, the main contributions of the paper are: \begin{itemize} \item We develop TrafficDojo, a traffic signal simulation framework that bridges MetaDrive with microscopic simulation and facilitates the research of vision-based TSC policies.
-Its modular-based design enables customable configurations of visual sensors and map topologies. \item We thoroughly investigate the vision-based adaptive TSC approaches and provide valuable insights into their model design and development. \item We benchmark various vision-based adaptive TSC approaches across diverse traffic scenarios and offer a comprehensive set of evaluation metrics reflecting quality of service and environmental impact. \end{itemize}
+The modular-based design enables customizable configurations of visual sensors and map topologies. \item We benchmark various vision-based adaptive TSC approaches across two standard traffic scenarios and offer a comprehensive set of evaluation metrics reflecting quality of service and environmental impact. \item We investigate the vision-based adaptive TSC approaches and provide valuable insights into their model design and development and demonstrate that using a pre-trained foundational model as a feature extractor for vision-based TSC approaches is highly effective, surpassing traditional feature-based methods. \end{itemize}

+Experimental results highlight the promising potential of end-to-end learning and control for vision-based TSC in simulated environments.
+We hope this approach will open up new research opportunities for both the reinforcement learning and transportation communities.